-Whether it’s business to business or business to consumer, there’s one thing that never goes out of style: exceptional customer service.
+Good customer service never goes out of style.
 You might be wondering: Is it really that crucial?
 Yes, it is.
 Excellent customer service is the backbone of any successful business.
-It’s what keeps customers coming back and inspires them to spend more.
+It’s what keeps customerss coming back and inspires them to spend more.

 In the age of social media, negative feedback can often overshadow the positive.
 It’s easy to find stories of poor customer service, but examples of good customer service?
 Those can be harder to come by.
 That’s why we’ve decided to shine a spotlight on the positive.

-Here we highlight 10 exceptional examples of good customer service from leading companies.
-These companies have not just met, but exceeded customer expectations, going above and beyond to deliver experiences that truly wow their customers.
+Here, we offer ten steps to offering amazing customer service and highlight ten exceptional examples of good customer service from leading companies.
+These companies have met and exceeded customer expectations, going above and beyond to deliver experiences that truly wow their customers.
 So, read on to learn about these, at times, shocking examples of good customer service and the future of customer-focused businesses.

 What makes excellent customer service?